oicr-gsi/shesmu/README.md

 - Java 8 or later (The Niassa + Pinery plugin does not work for Java 9+)
 - Maven 3.5 or later
+- TypeScript 3.9 or later (the version supplied with Ubuntu and Debian in `node-typescript` is too old.
+Use `sudo npm -g i typescript` to install a newer copy)
 - Docker (optional) for container builds

 Optional runtime dependencies: